pilotmoon/popclipweb/site/guide/index.md

 PopClip's user interface is available in the following languages: English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Simplified Chinese, Slovak, Spanish, Traditional Chinese and Turkish.
 The language is automatically selected based on your Mac's language settings.

 The documentation only available in English.

+### Version

+This documentation is written for PopClip version 2023.7.